 The lone outlier to the savories are the wagon wheel waffles, a fun twist on Belgium waffles that don’t shy away from the sugar: with vanilla whipped cream cheese, fresh strawberry jam, Nutella, and torched marshmallows, this one’s more of a dessert than a main course.

-The waitstaff strikes the balance between friendly and chill, and it’s more than the food that feels transportive: the Aussie accents overheard at multiple tables and the al fresco dining outside the classical, Doric column-festooned building indeed feel like inviting relics from some other land.
+The waitstaff strikes the balance between chatty and chill, and it’s more than the food that feels transportive: the Aussie accents overheard at multiple tables and the al fresco dining outside the classical, Doric column-festooned building indeed feel like inviting relics from some other land.

 No small wonder it’s attracting foodies seeking brunch’s next hotspot and workers-from-home in need of some new scenery; the food and atmosphere down under are definitely a cut above.